What is net migration in human geography?

 Rural-urban migration is both a socioeconomic phenomenon and a spatial process involving the movement of people from rural areas into cities, either permanently or semipermanently.
 At present, it occurs mainly in developing countries as they undergo rapid urbanization.

-See also What is included in a life care plan?
+See also What is the coldest month in Mumbai?

 What does transnational migration mean?